fiyazbinhasan/TagHelperComponentSample/README.md

 ### Overview

 In theory, a tag helper component is really just a plain old tag helper.
 The main difference point is a tag helper component lets you modify/add `HTML` elements from server side code.
 ASP.NET Core ships with two built-in tag helper components i.e. `head` and `body`.
 They can be used both in MVC and Razor Pages.
-Following is the code for the built-in `head` tag helper componnent.
+Following is the code for the built-in `head` tag helper component.

 ```
 [HtmlTargetElement("head")]